20jasper/JJPWRGEM/readme.md

 - only utf8 encoding is supported
 - no limitations on nesting or length
 - extensions such as trailing commas or comments are not allowed
+- surrogates are not validated, eg a lone continuation byte is valid

 ## FAQ